First Time in College Students

-The first step in completing your New Student Orientation is the Student Welcome.
+The first step in completing your Registration Lab is the Student Welcome.

 After your Student Welcome, as a first-time-in-college (FTIC) student, you must sign up to attend a Registration Lab (in person or virtual) where you will meet with a team of advisors to assist with registration.

 Are you a new student?
 Have you logged in to your Student Welcome and signed up for your Registration Lab?

 - No – Log in to your Student Welcome to finish that important admissions process.
 Need additional admissions help or need to submit a residency or financial aid document?
 Contact the Admissions team.

 - Yes – Great!
 Make sure you wrote down the day, time and location of your Registration Lab at the end of your Student Welcome.
 If you forgot, you can go back.
 Remember your Lab is where you will register for classes with a team of advisors exciting to assist you with your next steps, so be on time.
 You can begin reviewing the "Getting Started" section below now in preparation for your first semester of classes.

 Transfer and Readmit Students

 Transfer and Readmit students must complete the Student Welcome and sign up for a one-on-one advising appointment with their assigned advisor at the conclusion of the Student Welcome.
 You can begin reviewing the "Getting Started" section below now in preparation for next semester.

 Making your way through college doesn't have to be complicated.
 Navigate is your free, step-by-step guide to the college experience at Seminole State from orientation to graduation.
 With the Navigate app, everything you need to succeed is right at your fingertips.